Alert

 07

-Even sheriffs, within the protected public safety category, are frozen at 2026 funding levels.
-By 2030, they are still running on a four-year-old budget while Florida’s population, calls for service, and demand on law enforcement continue to rise.
+Even sheriffs, within the authorized public safety category, are not protected from budget cuts.
 That means longer response times and fewer deputies covering more ground.

 08